jaygrossman/jaygrossman.github.io/_posts/2024-08-04-inventory_cataloging_and_putaway_choices_for_my_sports_card_collection.md

 <h5>When to use Directed Putaway</h5>

-<p>I suspect majority of online and in person sellers use some form of Directed Putaway, where they regularly list a smaller portion of their inventory for sale and don't fully catalog their items.
+<p>I suspect the majority of online and in person sellers use some form of Directed Putaway, where they regularly list a smaller portion of their inventory for sale and don't fully catalog their items.
 For me it makes sense for the following scenarios where I do not need to catalog them individually:
 <ul>
 <li>I am selling many cards in a lot or in bulk.</li>
 <li>I take a picture of a group of cards and offer them individually on a message board or Facebook group.
 It is very common on Facebook to see a seller post a picture of 9 or 18 cards and offer each of them all at the same price.</li>